I also have a 40 minute streaming video on lamination techniques

 Letting your pieces get out of sync with each other will result in cracking.

-This is why I always build a holding area for my work in progress.
+Build a holding area for your work in progress.

-You can laminate your colored clay on to one side or both sides, so prepare your white clay by rolling it out to a bit less height than you want in the end.
+You can laminate your colored clay onto one side of the plain clay or both sides.
+You can cover the whole surface or parts of it.
+Prepare your white clay by rolling it out to a bit less height than you want in the end.
 This white sheet can be as thin or thick as you want.
 If you have watched your humidity it will bond with your colored clay.

 #1 - Joining by hand